 The director of the Solar Energy Technologies Office is Dr. Becca Jones-Albertus.
 See the leadership team and staff bios.

 What We Do

 SETO funds innovative cooperative research and development projects that drive down the cost of solar electricity and improve the performance of solar technologies that enhance grid reliability and security.
 These research projects can be found on our Solar Projects Map and reports resulting from our research can be found on the Office of Science and Technical Information (OSTI) website.
 Download an overview of the solar office and its active funding programs.

 Starting in 2018, the office issues a single office-wide funding opportunity announcement (FOA) annually, which integrates all research areas into one document.
 Prior to that, FOAs typically only included one specific research areas.
-All FOAs are developed through a collaborative process that work to achieve the office's goals.
-Adhering to an open, highly competitive solicitation process, these funding opportunities encourage collaborative partnerships among industry, universities, national laboratories, federal, state, and local governments; and nongovernment organizations.
+All FOAs are developed through a collaborative process in order to achieve the office's goals.
+Adhering to an open, highly competitive solicitation process, these funding opportunities encourage collaborative partnerships among industries; universities; national laboratories; federal, state, and local governments; and nongovernment organizations.
 View the office’s open funding opportunities and learn how to apply for them.

-With nearly 300 projects, SETO's work helps to drive costs down and spur the solar energy innovation pipeline.
+With nearly 300 projects, SETO helps to drive costs down and spur the solar energy innovation pipeline.
 Our success stories help to show the specific, measurable results from these projects.
 From solar cell technology breakthroughs to the software platforms and unlikely partnerships that are helping to reduce costs, these stories highlight the work behind solar's historic progress.

 See Success Stories.